BlackRock’s Bitcoin ETF breaks 31-Day inflow streak with record outflow

 BlackRock, the globe’s leading asset management firm, has concluded its 31-day streak of inflows into its spot Bitcoin ETF with the largest single-day outflow recorded since the fund’s debut in January 2024.

 According to data from Farside, BlackRock’s iShares Bitcoin Trust (IBIT) saw its substantial inflow run come to a halt on May 30, recording a daily outflow of $430.8 million—the highest since launch.
-The previous record for a single-day outflow was set on February 26, totaling $418.1 million.
+February 26 saw the previous record for a single-day outflow, totaling $418.1 million.

 BlackRock’s Bitcoin ETF Sees Record-Breaking Outflow Day